MiniMax Group

-Background
+History

-MiniMax was founded in December 2021 by several computer vision veterans from SenseTime.
+MiniMax was founded in December 2021 by several computer vision researchers from SenseTime.
 When it first started out, it received funding from MiHoYo.
+The company's name comes from the Minimax algorithm.

+In January 2022, MiniMax began R&D operations, and in April launched abab1, its first text model.
+The next iteration, abab2, completed training in June, followed by abab3 in October with an increased parameter count.

 In March 2024, Alibaba Group led a $600 million financing round for MiniMax giving it a valuation of $2.5 billion.
-Other investors of MiniMax include Hillhouse Investment, HongShan, IDG Capital and Tencent.
+Other investors of MiniMax include GL Ventures, HongShan, IDG Capital and Tencent.

+On 9 January 2026, MiniMax held its initial public offering on the Hong Kong Stock Exchange to become a listed company.

+Minimax's office headquarters are located at the Xinyan Mansion, Guiqing Road, Xuhui, Shanghai.

 Products

 Talkie

 MiniMax's first product was Glow which was launched in October 2022.
-The app allowed users to create virtual characters, give them background stories and then chat with them about various topics.
+The app allowed users to create virtual characters and then chat with them about various topics.
 Only four months after launch, the app had over 5 million users.
-Due to filing issues, Glow was terminated in March 2023.
+Glow was later removed from Chinese app stores in 2023.

 Glow was relaunched under two new brands: Talkie, launched for international markets in June 2023, and Xing Ye (星野), introduced in September 2023 for the Chinese market.

-Talkie was profiled The Wall Street Journal in July 2024.
-For June 2024 Talkie ranked fifth among the most-downloaded free entertainment apps in the U.S. More than half of Talkie's 11 million monthly active users were in the U.S. Other popular markets included Philippines, the U.K. and Canada.
-Talkie offered AI-generated conversations with people such as Donald Trump, Taylor Swift, Elon Musk and LeBron James.
+In July 2024, The Wall Street Journal reported that Talkie ranked among the most-downloaded free entertainment apps in the U.S. and had about 11 million monthly active users.
+Talkie produced AI-simulated conversations with people such as Donald Trump, Taylor Swift, Elon Musk and LeBron James.